-New Section 1. (a) Bullying, harassment or cyberbullying of a Kansas public school student or employee is prohibited.
+New Section 1. (a) Bullying, harassment or cyberbullying of a public school student or employee is prohibited.

 - (b) Each school district shall adopt a policy prohibiting bullying, harassment or cyberbullying on campus or other school premises, in a school vehicle or during a school-sponsored activity or event whether on or off school premises.
-The school district shall adopt the policy through a process that includes representation of parents and guardians, school employees, volunteers, students, administrators and community representatives. - (c) Any policy adopted pursuant to this section shall contain, at a minimum, the following: - (1) a statement prohibiting bullying, harassment or cyberbullying of a student or employee; - (2) a definition of bullying, harassment and cyberbullying that is no less inclusive than the definitions for those terms set forth in K.S.A.
-72-8256, and amendments thereto: - (3) a description of the type of behavior expected from each student; - (4) consequences and appropriate remedial action for a person who commits an act of bullying, harassment or cyberbullying; - (5) a procedure for reporting an act of bullying, harassment or cyberbullying, including a provision that permits a person to report an act of bullying, harassment or cyberbullying anonymously.
-Such procedure shall require that: - (A) All acts of bullying, harassment or cyberbullying be reported verbally to the school principal within 24 hours after the school student, employee, volunteer, school board member or contracted service provider witnessed or received reliable information regarding any such incident; - (B) the school principal inform the parents or guardians of all students involved in the alleged incident within 24 hours after receiving the verbal report, and discuss, as appropriate, the availability of counseling and other intervention services; and
+The school district shall adopt the policy through a process that includes representation of parents and guardians, school employees, volunteers, students, administrators and community representatives.
+Such policy shall include provisions for the training and education of students and employees of such school district. - (c) Any policy adopted pursuant to this section shall contain, at a minimum, the following: - (1) A statement prohibiting bullying, harassment or cyberbullying of a student or employee; - (2) a definition of bullying, harassment and cyberbullying that is no less inclusive than the definitions for those terms set forth in K.S.A.
+72-8256, and amendments thereto; - (3) a description of the type of behavior expected from each student; - (4) consequences and appropriate remedial action for a person who commits an act of bullying, harassment or cyberbullying; - (5) a procedure for reporting an act of bullying, harassment or cyberbullying, including a provision that permits a person to report an act of bullying, harassment or cyberbullying anonymously.
+Such procedure shall require that: - (A) All acts of bullying, harassment or cyberbullying be reported verbally to the school principal within 24 hours after the school student, employee, volunteer, school board member or contracted service provider witnessed or received reliable information regarding any such incident; - (B) the school principal shall inform the parents or guardians of all students involved in the alleged incident within 24 hours after receiving the verbal report, and discuss, as appropriate, the availability of counseling and other intervention services; and